 Faculty: Bruce Walker

-This research seeks to discover the optimal data-to-display mappings for use in scientific sonification and investigate whether these optimal mappings vary within and/or across fields of application.
+We seek the optimal data-to-sound mappings for use in scientific sonification and investigate whether these optimal mappings vary within and/or across fields of application.
 Our research projects are collaborative efforts, often including empirical (lab) studies, software and hardware development, field studies, usabilty investigations, and focus group studies.